redeyed-vault/thespian/README.md

     yari -file=some_character_file

 If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, klass and path.
-Unless specified, the level will always be 1 and the background will be the default for the chosen klass.
+Level will be defaulted to 1 and the background defaults to the default for the chosen klass.

+Character's will always be saved to *$HOME/Yari*.

 Valid argument parameters: